Subscribe to updates

 Gambling Act 2005: Statement of Principles 2026-2028

-The council was asked to agree and publish the Statement of Principles 2026-2028, as detailed in appendix 1 of the GA SOP Council Report 4 Dec 2025.
-The council was also asked to note the written responses to the consultation in appendix 2, the council's response to the consultation feedback in appendix 3, and to resolve not to issue any casino licences between 1 January 2026 and 31 December 2028.
+The council was asked to consider and approve the Statement of Principles 2026-2028, which explains how the council intends to carry out its duties under the Gambling Act 2005 as the Licensing Authority.
+The council was also asked to resolve not to issue any casino licences between 1 January 2026 and 31 December 2028.

-• Inform applicants how the council will make licensing decisions and how licensed premises are likely to be able to operate within its area.
+• inform applicants how the council will make licensing decisions and how licensed premises are likely to be able to operate within its area

-• Set out how the Authority intends to support responsible operators and take effective actions against irresponsible operators.
+• set out how the Authority intends to support responsible operators and take effective actions against irresponsible operators

-• Support the Authority in making licensing decisions.
+• support the Authority in making licensing decisions

-The report noted that the council identifies the protection of children and other vulnerable people from being harmed by gambling as a priority when making decisions about applications.
-The Statement of Principles identifies several gambling vulnerability zones in the borough, designed to provide applicants with information about specific risks to be addressed in their operating plans.
+The Statement of Principles identifies the protection of children and other vulnerable people from being harmed or exploited by gambling as a priority for the council when making decisions on applications.
+It identifies several gambling vulnerability zones in the borough, designed to provide applicants with information about specific risks to be addressed in their operating plans.

 Review and Update of the Constitution